BestReviews is reader-supported and may earn an affiliate commission. Details

-A basic rubber mallet is a staple found in many toolboxes.
+You will find a basic rubber mallet in many toolboxes.
 While you'll often see them in the hands of someone laying pavement, they're also used by carpenters, auto body engineers, and even jewelers.

-The rubber mallet has evolved into a variety of forms in order to provide the best tool for the various trade workers who use them.
-In the following rubber mallet buying guide, we take a look at mallet construction in greater detail so you will have an easier time choosing one for yourself.
+The rubber mallet has evolved into a variety of forms that provide the best tool for the various trade workers who use them.

 A steel hammer wields a lot of power, but that can be a problem if the surface you're striking is fragile and likely to crack or split.
 For example, tile and laminate flooring could easily break under the pressure of a steel hammer.
 It is also not ideal if the surface you’re hitting is likely to mar with impact, as with wood and sheet metal.